rayienda/advprog-publisher/README.md

 Yeah, I’ve used Postman to try out my API endpoints.
 It makes it easy to see if everything’s working right.
 It’s helpful for when I’m working on my own or for a group project, especially when working with APIs.

 #### Reflection Publisher-3

+1. Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?

+In this case, the system uses the Push method.
+The publisher sends all the update info straight to the subscribers without waiting for them to ask.
+The data is created by the publisher and passed into the subscriber’s update function right away.

+2. What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)

+- Pros:
+With the Pull approach, subscribers can choose when to check for new info.
+This is helpful when some parts of the app aren’t always active.
+They can wait until they’re running again before checking for updates.
+It also means not everything is updated all at once, which can make the system more efficient and avoid overloading the server.

+- Cons:
+We’d need a good way to decide when the subscriber checks for updates.
+If they check too often, it could waste resources and slow things down.
+But if they check too rarely, they might miss important changes or be out of date for a while.
+So timing becomes tricky.

+3. Explain what will happen to the program if we decide to not use multi-threading in the notification process.

+Without multi-threading, each subscriber would be updated one after another.
+If one takes too long, it would hold up the rest.
+That could make the whole process slow, especially with lots of subscribers.
+Multi-threading lets the app notify everyone at the same time, so things run faster and more smoothly as the system grows.